-In 2014, TOWER strengthened its brand as a trusted New Zealand-owned alternative to the major foreign-owned insurers that dominate the New Zealand market.
+In 2014, TOWER strengthened its brand as a trusted New Zealand-owned alternative to the major foreign-owned insurers through a television and print advertising campaign.
 The launch of the SmartDriver app generated a lot of interest among consumers and, as we were first mover on introducing "telematics" in Australasia, established the TOWER brand as dynamic and innovative.

-The app allows TOWER to more efficiently price risk and reinsurance based on the driving data generated from customers.
-During HY2015, updates to the app have introduced more "gaming" elements designed to further stimulate user engagement.
+The app allows TOWER to more efficiently price risk based on the driving data generated from customers.
+Recent updates to the app have introduced more "gaming" elements designed to further stimulate user engagement.